mshunshin/openclinica_caddy-docker/README.md

 You will have started an openclinica server (mshunshin/openclinica-docker) and associated postgres server and put them on a docker network called trial-net

+You might also have started a RANDI sever (mshunshin/randi-docker) and associated postgres server to do your randomisation, and put them on the same network - trial-net

 ## 1 Make a volume for the certificates

 ```